fugu-chop/launch_school/rb120_object_oriented_programming/lesson_3/2_variable_scope.md

 bob.get_name
 # => nil
 ```
 With a *class instance variable* (__not__ on an instance of that class) you can store something common to that class __without having sub-classes automatically also get them__ (and vice-versa).
-With *class variables*, you have the convenience of not having to write `self.class` from an instance object, and (when desirable) you also get automatic sharing throughout the class hierarchy.
+With *class variables*, you have the convenience of not having to write `self.class` from an instance object, and (when desirable) you also get automatic sharing among objects of the same class.
 ```ruby
 # Class Instance Variable
 class Parent